Fintan-contents/coding-standards/en/java/java-style-guide.md

 ### <a name="no4-4">4.4.Provide row comments as required to help understand the code</a>

 Ideally it should be possible to understand the contents of a process only by reading the code, however, if any special implementation is intentionally performed due to complex logic or performance, write comments for explanation.
+Also, if the code is easier to understand if you explain the background as to why you are implementing it in this way, write comments for explanation.

 Write comments as single line comments starting with `//`.

 ---